variejs/docs/lifecycle.md

 By explaining the lifecycle we hope that it gives you a foundation on how Varie builds things together.
-This will help to conceptually understand when things load.
+This will help to conceptually understand when things load and how you can effectively build upon Varie.

 ## Entry

-We first hit the `app/app.ts` file which imports the varie framework it self.
+First, the browser hits the `app/app.ts` file which imports the varie framework it self.
 When then start to boot the application up, and register the application to one of its few global handlers `$app`.